 Your Basic Dog Photography Equipment (Cheap)

-For the very basic and cheap setup, you'll only need a few items:
+For the very basic and affordable setup, you'll only need a few items:

-With this setup, some creativity and skills, you can take incredible photos of your dog that you'd be proud to share or even sell.
+With this setup, some creativity and photography skills, you can take incredible photos of your dog that you'd be proud to share on Instagram, or even sell.